 Before we end, do you also know that aside from its traditional quartz and Swiss watches, Fossil has also managed to establish itself as a competitor among smartwatches?

 Unpopular to many, Fossil entered the market of smartwatches in the Fall of 2015.
 As Steve Evans, executive vice president of the Fossil brand, stated:

 As an innovator in the fashion watch space, we knew that had the ability to launch a new category of watches that would be extremely relevant to a new generation of watch wearers.
 We pride ourselves as being ‘watch geeks’ and became obsessed with transforming the watch category as it stands.

-Since then, the company has brought more than 150 touchscreen smartwatches, hybrid smartwatches and activity trackers throughout 40 countries and in 20 languages for their sub-brands.
+Since then, the company has brought more than 150 touchscreen smartwatches, hybrid smartwatches, and activity trackers throughout 40 countries and in 20 languages for its sub-brands.

 Main featured image by Matthew Fournier